 How to Prevent Toenail Fungus

 Don’t be deceived; toenail fungus doesn’t mean you’re dirty.
-There are several times you’re at risk for getting toenail fungus, and most of them have nothing to do with staying clean.
-In most cases, keeping your feet dry and never being barefoot in a public place goes a very long way.
+There are several times you’re at risk for getting nail fungus, and most of them have nothing to do with staying clean.
+In most cases, keeping your feet dry and never being barefoot in a public place goes a very long way to help prevent nail fungus.

 Easy Ways You Can Reduce Your Risk